joergmlpts/olympus-wifi/README.md

 Several of the modules can be of value to other software.
 Class `OlympiaCamera` communicates with the camera.
-This class allows to send commands to the camera and to turns the camera's XML responses into Python dicts.
+This class allows to send commands to the camera and it turns the camera's XML responses into Python dicts.
 These member functions are particulary useful:

 ```